-When traveling, one must issue a verified translation of any of the supporting documents that aren’t in English or the official language of their destination country.
+When travelling, one must issue a verified translation of any of the supporting documents that aren’t in English or the official language of their destination country.

-Some of the most common documents that require a translation prior to traveling to a different country include:
+Some of the most common documents that require a translation prior to travelling to a different country include:

 - Birth Certificates (the most known document that requires translation.)

 - Divorce Decrees (if you have been married in the past.)